-In May 2021, we entered into the Sales Agreement with Jefferies LLC, as sales agent (Jefferies), with respect to our ATM offering program under which we may, in our sole discretion, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through Jefferies.
-During June 2023, we sold an aggregate of 561,418 shares of our common stock and received net cash proceeds of \$1,117,300 under the ATM.
+In May 2021, we entered into the Sales Agreement with Jefferies with respect to our Open Market Sale Agreement SM for the ATM program under which we may, in our sole discretion, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million.
+During the three and six months ended September 2023, we sold an aggregate of 4,137,077 and 4,698,495 shares, respectively, of our common stock and received net cash proceeds of \$35.1 million and \$36.2 million, respectively, under the ATM.
 We did not sell any shares of our common stock under the ATM during Fiscal 2023.
-Refer to Note 12, Subsequent Events, for information regarding sales of common stock under the ATM after June 30, 2023.